-- Implement violence intervention services to reduce the prevalence of community crime and gang-related violence in all neighborhoods. - Among other projects, complete the following: - " \$3.8 million grant for hospital- and community-based services - " \$1.0 million grant for reinvestment in at-risk youth - " \$5.4 million grant to enhance community-based policing program - Explore the feasibility of implementing a citywide Neighborhood Watch Program.
+- 3.5a.
+Implement focused violence intervention services to reduce the prevalence of community crime and gang-related violence in all neighborhoods. - \$3.8 million VIP grant - 3.5b.
+Continue to implement community based policing- increase staffing resources and involving the community to reduce crime and violence. - " \$1.0 million grant for reinvestment in at-risk youth - " \$5.4 million grant to enhance community-based policing program - 3.5c.
+Explore the feasibility of implementing a citywide Neighborhood Watch Program to prevent and reduce crime and violence